yulonglim/tp/docs/UserGuide.md

 #### Undoing a command : `undo`

-This undo command allows you to revert the TeachBook to the previous state.
+This command allows you to revert the TeachBook to the previous state.
 You most likely will be using this command if you have made a mistake.

 :information_source: Notes about undo:
 * If commands executed results in an error message, TeachBook does not store the outcome, hence you do not have to undo!